What you need to know about flat sharing

 The flat share term is often used synonymously with Rooms to Rent, which are let by a live-out landlord.
 In this case, each tenant has a separate agreement with the landlord.
 The benefits to this are clear, as although you share communal areas in the property you need only look after yourself.
 The downfall is that you don’t always know who you are going to be living with, and you might not get along!

 Live-in landlords can also advertise Rooms to Rent.
-This type of shared accommodation is more often where a family lets a spare room in their house to a lodger.
+With this type of shared accommodation an individual or family lets a spare room in their house to a lodger.
 This can be a difficult situation to live in as the lodger may not feel completely relaxed in what is meant to be their own home, however, it can be ideal for those who commute long distances for work and only stay during the working week.

 Sub lets are perhaps the most controversial of shared accommodation types.
 In some cases, a tenant will lease a spare room in their house and pocket the profits.
 This is an issue if the landlord doesn’t know about it!
 For some, a casual arrangement like this works but there are risks if it is not on a temporary basis.
 Without a written contract neither party has a legal leg to stand on.